XJes6/Battle-Server/README.md

   due to the order of their input countering the other's health for said client.
 * Had issues with implementing functions for the bases of the main function due to our initial version of the project being done altogether.
+* We also struggled with how the server was sending messages to the clients.
+  Only a few of the clients would get the message while others would get nothing.
 ____
 ## Testing
 * Consecutively damage from Monster to reach end game (Lose)